xinity/dcos-docs-site/pages/services/edge-lb/0.1/tutorials/multi-lb/index.md

 1. Optionally, specify tags for your ELB so you can identify it later, click **Review and Create**, then click **Create**.

 On the Load Balancer page, you can check the status of your load balancer by going to **Instances**.
 It may take a little bit of time for the instances to be registered.
-Once your instances are properly registered, you can access the load balancer via the Load Balancer name.
+Once your instances are properly registered, you should be able to access the load balancer via the Load Balancer name.

 # Load Balancer Set Up: AWS Application Load Balancer / Network Load Balancer

 The AWS Application Load Balancer (ALB) is a Layer 7 Load Balancer that does HTTP processing; the AWS Network Load Balancer is a Layer 4 Load Balancer that does TCP load balancing.
 Conceptually they operate as follows:

-- ALB: HTTP Load Balancer: HTTP connections terminate on ALB.
+* ALB: HTTP Load Balancer: HTTP connections terminate on ALB.
-- NLB: TCP Load Balancer: HTTP connections terminate on the EC2 instance itself (in this case, directly on the Edge-LB Load Balancer instance).
+* NLB: TCP Load Balancer: HTTP connections terminate on the EC2 instance itself (in this case, directly on the Edge-LB Load Balancer instance).

 Configuration of the two is roughly identical: